MindaugasBernatavicius/python-course/README.md

   2.3 Exceptions
     2.3.0 KeyError when no key in disc.
     X.X.X Wrong permissions for a file.
-    X.X.X Try-catch-finally
+    X.X.X Try-except-else-finally
-    X.X.X Exceptions walk the stack, but have no costs when not thrown X.X.X Which code should be wrapped: not in memory (IO operations).
+    X.X.X Exceptions walk the stack, but have no costs when not thrown.
+    X.X.X Which code should be wrapped: not in memory (IO operations).
+    X.X.X Multi-catch blocks.
   2.4 Testing
     2.4.0. //